 “Wow, that looks pretty far…” I trailed off as I realized how lame I sounded; it was obvious that the plan was to do it — and nobody else was complaining.

-“Well, the guidebook says it’s only a half mile down to the creek, then another half mile to where we hit Cooper Forks Canyon, and then another half mile up to the structure.”
-John assured.
-OK, that didn’t really sound too bad – really just a quick jaunt.
+“Well, the guidebook says it’s only a half-mile down to the creek, then another half-mile to where we hit Cooper Forks Canyon, and another half-mile up to the structure,” John assured.
+Alright, that didn’t sound too bad…really just a quick jaunt.

-If I hadn’t been so eager to believe it was a short hike I would have realized those distances made no sense based on what I was seeing with my own eyes.
-Regardless, there was no way I was going to be the only one who didn’t want to go.
+If I hadn’t been so eager to believe it was a short hike, I would have realized those distances made no sense based on what I was seeing with my own eyes.
+Regardless, there was no way I was going to be the only one who wimped out.

-I gathered up my gear a bit reluctantly and followed everyone down the dirt road where we met up with the old mining trail again, this time heading down-slope towards the creek.
-The warm sun on my face, singing birds, and flowers blooming all around quickly captivated me and I was suddenly really glad we were on another adventure.
+Somewhat reluctantly, I gathered up my gear and followed everyone down the dirt road where we met up with the old mining trail again, this time heading down-slope towards the creek.
+The warm sun on my face, singing birds and flowers blooming all around quickly captivated me and I was suddenly elated that we were on another adventure.

-As usual, my fierce yet shameful sense of self-preservation took over.
-In a carefully-calculated strategic move, I fell in behind Bill and John, with my husband Dan and his friend Brian from Jersey trailing behind me.
-My thought was, if we surprised the mountain lion, Bill and John would create enough of a distraction for me to have a chance — and if the mountain lion came up behind us, the same logic would apply from the back end.
+As usual, my fierce-yet-shameful sense of self-preservation took over.
+In a carefully calculated strategic move, I fell in behind Bill and John, with my husband Dan and his friend Brian from Jersey trailing behind me.
+My logic went something like this: If we surprised the mountain lion, Bill and John would create enough of a distraction for me to have a chance — and if the mountain lion came up behind us, the same logic would apply from the back end.

 I made it down about 20 feet and finally caught sight of Bill and John waiting in the wash below.
-After another 20 treacherous feet of basically skiing on dirt, I finally reached the wash and the base of the steep hill leading up to the cliffs and the ruins.
+After another 20 treacherous feet of basically skiing on dirt, I finally reached the wash and the base of the steep hill that led up to the cliff and the ruins.

 I can’t lie; at this point I was secretly envying Dan and Brian, imagining them kicking back with a cool drink at the campsite, leisurely watching the remote hillside, waiting for us to appear.
-As we wearily crossed the wash, Bill paused for a moment before staring up at the steep opposite bank.
-“You know,” he said, “I’m feeling a bit tired myself – I think I’m going to go join those guys at the camp site and sit this one out.”
+As we wearily crossed the wash, Bill paused for a moment before shading his eyes and staring up at the steep opposite bank.
+“You know,” he said, “I’m feeling a bit tired myself.
+I think I’m going to go join those guys back at the campsite and sit this one out.”

 In the absence of a trail, we opted against pushing ahead on a steep route directly towards the ruins, instead choosing a more gradual approach which would take us left along the hillside and a bit out of our way before (hopefully) veering back up towards the cliff and our destination.
 We were encouraged when we eventually picked up a faint trail again, but after about 20 minutes it was obvious that it was taking us around the mountain and not up towards the cliff.